 If they know that you understand and that you can step in to provide assistance when it’s really needed, they’ll be much less likely to have a meltdown because they’re at the end of their rope!

-To learn even more, take your learning to the next level and check out our free sensory workshop to learn a simple 4 step process to balance your child’s sensory needs.
-Grab a seat here.
+**To learn even more, take your learning to the next level and check out our free sensory workshop to uncover 3 expert secrets to calm and focus your child with specialized sensory activities.
+Click here to grab a seat.

 More on Kids and School